 I’ve been putting this off for ages because making something as basic as butter is oddly intimidating.
 But, it’s actually quite simple.
-It’ll be even simpler for you after you read about my mistakes and how to avoid them.
+It’ll be even easier for you after you read about my mistakes and how to avoid them.

 Because this is a frugal experiment rather than a traditional recipe, I will share the following in this post:

 - The good and the bad.
 Including my first impressions and any mistakes I made.

 - The cost breakdown and cost comparison to purchasing the store-bought version.

 - Whether I think it’s worth the time to do this on a regular basis.

 It’s Frugal | I will give you a breakdown of the costs of making your own butter.